Tricorne-Games/pyGameFrame/README.txt

 The license included is only to preserve the authorship of this base.
 It is not required to include it for your games (because this code is designed to get strongly altered to become a game of one's own), but a courtesy credit is highly appreciated.

-Credit goes to the people who made Python and Pygame happen, to allow this framework to be built.
+Credit goes to the people who made Pygame happen, for providing a useful game development library for Python.